mitchhymel/local_notifications/README.md

 ## Send your first notification

-Sending a basic notification is simple
+Sending a basic notification is simple.
+(If running on an Android 8.0+ device, see bottom section "Sending Notifications on Android 8.0+")

 ```
 await LocalNotifications.createNotification(